Phrae: Culture

-Wat Chorm Sawan and Wat Phra That Cho Hae are two important Buddhist temples in Phrae.
+Phrae is home to many notable Buddhist temples, including Wat Phrathat Cho Hae, Wat Pongsunan (Temple of the Tortoise), Wat Chorm Sawan, Khum Chao Luang, and Wat Phra That Cho Hae.

 The latter is on a hill, nine km away from the town center.
+During the 1800s, two teak bungalows were built by Christians in place of churches and are still present in the town.

+Mayors

 Transportation

 The main road through Phrae is Route 101, which begins in Nan to the north, passes through Phrae, and leads to Sawankhalok, Sukhothai, and finally Kamphaeng Phet.

-Phrae Airport is a small airport in Mueang Mo, on the east side of town.
-It handles only domestic flights from Don Mueang (DMK).
+The town is served by Phrae Airport, a small airport in Mueang Mo, on the east side of town.
+It handles only domestic flights from and to Don Mueang (DMK) by Nok Air.